2.1. Local municipal authority registration

 A swiss mobile phone number is usually important for the paperwork associated with moving to Switzerland such as opening a bank account and applying for accommodation.
 Although most people usually take out a phone contract, it is possible to obtain one without a contract.
 This is possible from companies such as Lebara, M-budget and Lycamobile.
 Prepaid mobile sim cards can usually be purchased at the post office or in kiosks.

 Most parts of Switzerland are very well connected by public transportation (train, bus, boat).
 Unless you live within walking distance from work, it is advisable to purchase a monthly public transportation card (abonnement).
 In addition, if you plan to visit places outside of your usual commute, it is advisable to purchase the yearly half-fare card.
 This way, you only pay 50% of the ticket price to those destinations.
 UNIL can reimburse the price of your half-fare card.
-For this, please send an e-mail to Carole Schrocker (email@example.com).
+The reimbursement for this is not made upon arrival but will be made once the amount of the subscription for a half-fare card has been met.
+For this, please send an e-mail to Carole Schrocker (firstname.lastname@example.org).
 More information is available in the links below:

 Half fare or GA Swisspass